Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/Post.md

 }
 ```

-As you can see, our fake blob storage uses a hash map to keep track of uploaded files and their content.
-More advanced methods such as `DownloadFileAsync()` and `UploadManyFilesAsync()` are implemented simply by composing existing functionality, while a real implementation could be using optimized routines for these.
+As seen above, our fake blob storage uses a hash map to keep track of uploaded files and their content.
+For the more high-level operations such as `DownloadFileAsync()` and `UploadManyFilesAsync()`, the real implementation may be using some optimized routines, but here we are just composing existing functionality.

 Note that the above implementation doesn't make any assumptions about how it's going to be used in tests.
-Instead it provides what effectively can be a drop-in replacement for the actual blob storage component in our system.
+Instead it provides what can effectively be a drop-in replacement for the actual blob storage component in our system.

-That said, if we consider the behavior of the real dependency, there maybe a few other aspects that we may want to replicate.
-Those can include:
+Because of that, it's also important that the fake replicates the behavior of the real dependency as closely as possible.
+This means that we might have to consider various nuances, some of which are:

-- Whether the file names are case-sensitive or not
+- Whether the file names are treated as case-sensitive
-- Whether `ReadFileAsync()` throws an exception for a non-existent files or returns an empty stream
+- Whether `ReadFileAsync()` throws on a non-existing file or returns an empty stream
-- Whether `UploadFileAsync()` throws an exception when trying to upload the same file or overwrites it
+- Whether `UploadFileAsync()` throws on an existing file or just overwrites it

-Of course, we would want all of these things to reflect the behavior of the real component as much as possible.
-This can be difficult to do which is why end-to-end testing is still required.
+Not getting these aspects right doesn't invalidate the implementation altogether, but can make it less valuable in specific edge-case scenarios.
+At the end of the day, even when using fakes, we won't be able to gain the same level of confidence as we would by testing in a real environment, which is why proper end-to-end is still necessary.

-It may seem like the effort in trying to accommodate these behavior specifics which are not constrained by the interface is not much different than the implementation-specific assumptions we've made when using mocks.
-However, there is an important distinction: by replicating the behavior of the component, we are coupling the implementation of the fake to the implementation of the actual component, rather than to the implementation of its consumer as is the case with mocks.
+It may also appear that the details we have to take into account here are not that different from the implementation-aware assumptions we were making when using mocks, as neither are actually governed by the interface of the component.
+However, the major distinction is that the coupling we institute here is between the test double and the real implementation of the component, rather than between the test double and the internal specifics of its consumer.

-Ideally, because the fake implementation doesn't know in which context it's going to be used, it can't make any assumptions about it.
-As a result, changing the part of the system that depends on it, should not result in failing tests.
+Since our fake is defined separately from the tests themselves, its design doesn't rely on any particular interactions with the rest of the system.
+As a result, changing the implementation of `DocumentManager` should not cause the test suite to fail.

-With that aside, let's consider how we can actually write a test scenario that relies on a fake.
-The initial instinct would probably be to change it to something like this:
+With that out of the way, let's consider how incorporating fakes actually affects the design of our scenarios.
+The initial instinct would probably be to convert it over to something like this:

 ```csharp
 [Fact]